Visitors

 Regular visitors

-If you have a visitor who regularly stays at the house for periods of less than 4 weeks, they may be considered a permanent member of your household and their income will be included in working out your rent.
+If you have a visitor/s who regularly stays at the home, and the period of their stays adds up to more than 4 weeks, they may be considered a permanent member of your household and their income included when working out your rent.

 Notifying us of changes

-Under the Housing Act 2003, you need to tell us about any changes to your household within 28 days of the change occurring.
+Under your State tenancy agreement, you must tell us about any changes to your household within 28 days of the change occurring.

-If you don’t tell us about your visitors, you will be in breach of your tenancy agreement.
+If you don’t tell us about your visitors who stay for more than 4 weeks, you will be in breach of your tenancy.

 More information